dnikolayev/mxdown/README.md

   --concurrency INTEGER        concurrency level
-  -v, --verbose                Show verbose log --log-to-stdout              log to console --restart-period INTEGER     period in seconds to restart application (reload proxies ans targets) --shuffle-proxy              Shuffle proxy list on application start --help                       Show this message and exit.
+  -v, --verbose                Show verbose log --log-to-stdout              log to console --direct-host                Do not get MX from domain, just connect to provided host --restart-period INTEGER     period in seconds to restart application (reload proxies ans targets) --shuffle-proxy              Shuffle proxy list on application start --help                       Show this message and exit.